Hi! My name is Raul.

 It is obvious that our world needs hope, and I am convinced that the best way to bring hope to everyone around me is through the person of Jesus Christ.
 I am fully aware that “Church” is not everyone’s cup of tea.
 Still, Jesus is not a church, he is a person.
 He is real, and he wants a relationship with every human on this earth, including me, and including you.

 GoodGoodDay is the motto I live by.
-I came up with it in college when we were asked to come up with our hallmark as artists.
-We took about two weeks to develop the project and I took it seriously.
-I’ve always loved symbols and the meaning that they carry, so I jumped at the opportunity to develop a symbol for myself.
-I thought about what things I could use as a banner for myself.
+GoodGoodDay started as a symbol in college when we were asked to come up with our hallmark as artists.
+I jumped at the opportunity to develop a symbol for myself.
+I thought about what things I could use as a banner?
 I came up with an arrow pointing up and a sun burst.
-Slowly these symbols turned into my GoodGoodDay motto.
 The bright sun and the arrow mean the brightness of a good day.
 It means the fact that I can look up to someone that I can trust.

-I have Jesus!
+Slowly these symbols turned into my GoodGoodDay motto.
 Having Jesus in my life means that I have hope!
 With him every day is not just good, but SO good.
-Life is good.
+Life is SO good.
 Jesus loves me.
 I am loved.
 With that as my foundation it is easy to have a good outlook on everything.

-So why start a blog?
+Why start a blog?

 I have been writing stuff down since I was 21.
 I’m often doing cool interesting things, like that one time I swam in the freezing Icelandic ocean, or that time I flew in an aerobatics airplane.
 Every time I do something I write down everything I can about it, and this habit has opened a door to a myriad of ideas flowing into my mind.